Updated on December 29, 2014

 Q) I am an active employee who is age 65 or over.
 Should I enroll in Medicare Part D?

-Q) I am a retiree.
+Q) I am a retiree with GIC health coverage.
 Should I enroll in Medicare Part D?

 A) For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than the Medicare drug plans being offered.
 Therefore, you should not enroll in a Medicare drug plan.
 (If you are a member of one of the GIC's Medicare Advantage plans - Fallon Senior Plan or Tufts Medicare Preferred - your plan automatically includes Medicare Part D coverage and you may not join an additional Part D plan.)

 If you have limited income and assets, the Social Security Administration offers help paying for Medicare prescription drug coverage and this may be the one case where signing up for a Medicare Part D plan may work for you.
-Contact the Social Security Administration for details.
+Contact the Social Security Administration or Medicare for more details.

 Q) How do I avoid paying a penalty for late enrollment in Medicare Part D?

 A) If you should later enroll in a Medicare drug plan because of changed circumstances, show the GIC’s Creditable Coverage Notice to the Social Security Administration to avoid paying a penalty.
-This notice is in your health plan handbook that is mailed to you and is also on the GIC’s website.
+This notice is in your health plan handbook that is mailed to you and is also on the Medicare Health Plan pages.